Candycane45/auraconnect/README.md

 ## 🌍 Our Impact

-AuraConnect is more than an app—it's a **catalyst for stronger communities**.
+AuraConnect is more than an app — it's a **catalyst for stronger communities**.
 By enabling easy local meetups, we aim to:

 - 🤝 **Reduce social isolation** and foster meaningful connections
 - 🏛️ **Strengthen community bonds** through shared experiences